gupta409/python-games/README.md

-# python-games
+# Python Games
-Games Developed as part of Coursera Course "An Introduction to Interactive Programming in Python" by Rice University
+Games Developed as part of Coursera Course "An Introduction to Interactive Programming in Python" by Rice University.